hamanic/kickstarter-dashboard-R/README.md

-# Projet R
+# Dashboard R Shiny

-Projet R - Dashboard
-Dataset regroupant tous les projets de la plateforme de financement participatif Kickstarter depuis 2009
-378661 projets avec chacun 15 variables tel que le pays, le nom du projet, le montant demandé, le montant récolté, etc.

-## Installation des packages R

-Votre projet nécessite l'installation de packages supplémentaires.
-Décrivez ici les lignes de codes R à exécuter avant de lancer le script proprement dit.

-Déjà tout dans le notebook mais au cas où :
+Dataset gathering all the projects from Kickstarter cowdfunding platform since 2009
+378661 projects, each with 15 variables such as country, project name, amount requested, amount raised, etc.

+## Packages installation

+Everything is in the notebook but in case of :

 package_install = c("shiny", "leaflet","lubridate","tidyverse","countrycode",'treemap',"devtools","geojsonio","ggthemes")
 install.packages(package_install)